carlosm27/apiTester/README.md

-# webTest
+# API Tester
-A web ap written in Go using Gin and assert library to test endpoints
+A server written in Go using Gin and assert library to test endpoints